The Philosophy of BOLT

 Being a leader, however, is more than knowing how to work with other individuals.
 It also entails developing a sensitivity to the environment in which one is functioning.
 As participants reflect on different styles of leadership, they will also reflect on who has access to the wilderness, how different individuals conceive of their relationship to the wilderness, and ultimately what the implications of those differences are for leadership in a wilderness setting.
 This reflection will continue into the year, as participants interact in the campus environment and become sensitive to how these settings impact leadership and group dynamics.

-Finally, we believe that what participants learn about themselves, others, and collaborative leadership is as applicable to their experience on a BOLT trip as it is to their experiences elsewhere.
-Our goal is to provide sophomores with an opportunity to reflect on the relationship between leadership and community and to help them identify ways in which the dynamics of a BOLT group are analogous to the dynamics of any group or community to which they belong.
+Finally, we believe that what participants learn about themselves, others, and collaborative leadership is as applicable to their experiences with BOLT as it is to their experiences elsewhere.
+Our goal is to provide sophomores and new transfer/RUE students with an opportunity to reflect on the relationship between leadership and community and to help them identify ways in which the dynamics of a BOLT group are analogous to the dynamics of any group or community to which they belong.